Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Gardell revealed that the mental aspect of getting healthy and staying healthy was one of the most challenging barriers to his overall weight loss.

-To lose weight, he had to overcome a lot of conditioning that got him unhealthy in the first place.
+To lose some pounds, he had to overcome a lot of conditioning that got him unhealthy in the first place (like smoking cigarettes), along with some things he failed to note early on.

-He mentioned that he grew up in a family where one ate to cope with a bad day, and over time, eating food became a serious addiction.
+He mentioned that he grew up in a family where one ate to cope with a bad day, and over time, eating food became a serious addiction, causing him to don his fat boy pants.

 Billy Gardell Stats